Emergent $\Lambda$CDM cosmology from a measure-induced deformation of the Newtonian action: Introduction

 \section{Introduction}

 The Newtonian laws are not only remarkably powerful in describing the majority of phenomena around us, but are also mathematically elegant and simple in form.
-These laws were, in fact, empirically motivated and proposed by trial and error: much of the groundwork had been laid by Galileo, Kepler, and others before Newton.
 Isaac Newton's great achievement was to unify these insights into a coherent mathematical framework of universal applicability \cite{newton1987philosophiae}.
 Almost a century later, these laws were reformulated by Joseph-Louis Lagrange and William Rowan Hamilton, within the more abstract framework of the principle of least action, a simple but profound philosophical idea \cite{yourgrau2012variational,safko2002classical,landau2013mechanics}.
 This variational reformulation provided not only mathematical elegance but also a powerful tool for generalization to modern physics.

 Despite the astonishing simplicity, elegance, and predictive power of Newton's laws, they nevertheless fail to describe certain important phenomena.
-Beyond their empirical success, these laws were also grounded in philosophical assumptions, such as the concepts of absolute space and absolute time, which were questioned by philosophers like Leibniz and later by Mach \cite{d2022introducing}.
+Beyond their empirical success, these laws were also grounded in philosophical assumptions, such as the concepts of absolute space and absolute time, which were questioned by philosophers such as Leibniz and later by Mach \cite{d2022introducing}.
 The recognition of these shortcomings, both empirical and conceptual, paved the way for the birth of what we now call modern physics: special and general relativity, and quantum mechanics.

 In these modern frameworks, physicists did not discard Newtonian mechanics as wrong, but rather reinterpreted it as a limiting case valid within a restricted domain (Newtonian domain), namely, for moderate velocities, weak gravitational fields, and macroscopic scales.
 This point of view led to the \textit{correspondence principle}, according to which any prediction of a modified fundamental theory might be reduced to that of the corresponding Newtonian mechanics under the appropriate conditions \cite{kragh2012niels,landau2013quantum}.